-Travelers named Portland International Airport (PDX) the best airport in the United States in a 2013 Travel + Leisure survey and four times from 2006 to 2010 in the Condé Nast Traveler Business Travel Awards.
+Travelers named Portland International Airport (PDX) the best airport in the United States in Travel + Leisure surveys in 2013 and 2014 and four times from 2006 to 2010 in the Condé Nast Traveler Business Travel Awards.
 Why do they love PDX?
 An easy light rail connection to downtown, free Wi-Fi, great local food and drink (including microbrews and craft spirits) and tax-free shopping with no markups are just a few of the reasons.

 Getting to and from the airport

 The airport is located 9 miles (14.5 km) northeast of downtown Portland and is conveniently connected to the city center via MAX light rail train.

 The MAX light rail Red Line is the easiest way to travel to and from the airport.
 Here are some quick facts: